 Content: This course is designed to prepare pre-K-12 preservice teachers for meeting the linguistic and academic needs of English Language Learners by providing an overview of language acquisitions theory and program components.
 Teachers will also identify resources (personnel and materials) to effectively serve linguistically diverse populations.
 Prerequisites: None.

 Restrictions: Enrollment in a preservice teacher education program.
+Credits: 1 semester hour.

 ESOL 535B Strategies and Materials for Teaching English Language Learners Part II